Relativity versus exchange currents in 16O(e,e'p): Results

 Now consider adding the direct Pauli reduction terms to the conventional calculations shown as the solid lines.
-All of the responses that depend on the transverse current are increased, and $R_{T}$ in Figs. \ref{Fig1}(b) and (e) is increased by a factor of two. $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$ is decreased due to a reduction in $R_{L}$.
-It has been a pattern that the direct Pauli reduction increases the transverse response and decreases the longitudinal response.
+All of the responses that depend on the transverse current are increased, and $R_{T}$ in Figs. \ref{Fig1}(b) and \ref{Fig1}(e) is increased by a factor of 2. $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$ is decreased due to a reduction in $R_{L}$.
+It has been a pattern in this paper that the direct Pauli reduction increases the transverse response and decreases the longitudinal response.
+In Ref. \cite{Am03} the model employed produced relativistic corrections that were small and in the opposite direction for $R_{T}$ and $R_{L}$.
 It was pointed out previously, and confirmed in this case, that the transverse response is sensitive to the lower components of a relativistic calculation.
 At this point one would say that the calculation for the $p_{1/2}$ state is in reasonable agreement with the data.

 The inclusions of both the direct Pauli reduction and MEC are shown as dot-dashed lines in Figs. \ref{Fig1}, \ref{Fig3}, and \ref{Fig4}.
 The results for the $p_{1/2}$ state are reasonably consistent.
 With a reductions factor of 0.81 one obtains very good fits to $R_{LT}$ and the cross section at $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV) and to $R_{T}$ , $R_{LT}$ , and the cross sections at $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV) .
 This agreement is demonstrated in panels (b) and (c) of Fig. \ref{Fig5}.
 Only the $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$ at $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV) reduced response lies slightly below the data as shown as the dot-dashes line in panel (a) of Fig. \ref{Fig5}.
-This is in contrast to the variations seen in Table I of Ref. \cite{SBJ93}, where the CDWIA results are below the data.
+This is in contrast to the variations seen in Table I of Ref. \cite{SBJ93}, where the complete distorted-wave impulse approximation results are below the data.
 The resulting spectroscopic factor of 1.62 is larger that that obtained in Ref. \cite{LC94} from cross section data.